nodejs/docs/GUIDE.md

 # Node Documentation

-Welcome to the Node.js documentation guide — or more colloquially, the docs on docs.
+Welcome to the Node.js Documentation Guide — or more colloquially, the docs on docs.
 If you're here, you're likely looking for guidance on how to write documentation for the project.
 You're in luck!
 This is where we house all of that information.